 Programme in detail

-In Years Two and Three, in addition to core modules, you will focus in detail on the areas that interest you most.
+In Years Two and Three, in addition to the core modules, you will be able to focus on the areas that interest you most through our independent projects

 Choosing this subject as a Joint

 In Year One core modules look at the foundations of creative music technology, sound, and production.

-In Years Two and Three you develop your skills in areas such as electronic composition, MAX/MSP, AV composition, or sound recording.
+In Years Two and Three you develop your skills in areas such as electronic composition, MAX/MSP, audio visual composition, or sound recording.

 Department Key Facts